LucasPancotto/inverseSW/README.md

+Directory `adjointSW` contains code for Adjoint State method cases, and directory `pinnSW` contains code for PINN cases.
+Both directories work independently.

-The code to generate data points in `data/time_marching_swhd1D_DG-scaled-hbnoise`, which are used in all cases in `cases/`.
+For each method, the code to generate data points is contained in `adjointSW/data/time_marching_swhd1D_DG-scaled-hbnoise` and `pinnSW/data/time_marching_swhd1D_DG-scaled-hbnoise_pinn` respectively.
+The cases for each method are contained in  `adjointSW/cases` and `pinnSW/cases`, respectively.

-The directory `cases/` contains:
+Each directory `cases/` contains:
-- A `no_noise/` folder, which includes several subdirectories named `dx*`, where each number indicates how sparse the data points are (in number of simulation steps `dx` between data points).
+- A `no_noise/` folder, that contains several subdirectories which are cases with different sparsity of data points (in number of simulation steps `dx` between data points).
-- A `noise/` folder, which contains cases with different amplitudes of added noise to the data points.
+- A `noise/` folder, that contains cases with different amplitudes of added noise to the data points.

 ---